RnoldR/lapp/README.md

 # Flyspray
-Flyspray container built on a LAPP framework that is based on the official repositories: PHP:apache and Postgres.
+A very simple LAPP framework using flyspray as an example.
+Based on the official repositories: PHP:apache and Postgres.

 This is version 0.11: a functioning version, use at your own risk.